Frederick-News Post Principals Cup

 2017 Winner - Urbana High School

-Urbana High School Winners, pictured Greg Swatek, FNP High School Sportswriter, Ryan Hines, UHS Athletic Director, Dave Kehne, UHS Principal and Becca Dennis, CTC student and host of CMS Spotlight TV show.
+Urbana High School Winners: Greg Swatek, FNP High School Sportswriter; Ryan Hines, UHS Athletic Director; Dave Kehne, UHS Principal and Becca Dennis, CTC student and host of CMS Spotlight TV show.

 Check out the CMC Spotlight interview with Urbana High acting principal Michael Chavez, Urbana High athletic director Ryan Hines and Frederick News-Post high school sports writer Greg Swatek.